5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/README.md

 ## Fixing [`PNP0C0E Sleep`](https://github.com/5T33Z0/OC-Little-Translated/tree/main/04_Fixing_Sleep_and_Wake_Issues/PNP0C0E_Sleep_Correction_Method)

 This patch is required if pressing the Power or Sleep button causes an instant reset or shutdown.
-In order for this to work, `SSDT-PTSWAKTTS.aml` is required as well.
-Requires  ***SSDT-PTSWAKTTS***.
+In order for this to work, it must be used in conjunction with ***SSDT-PTSWAKTTS***.

 ## Fixing instant wake issues: [`0D/6D Patch`](https://github.com/5T33Z0/OC-Little-Translated/tree/main/04_Fixing_Sleep_and_Wake_Issues/060D_Instant_Wake_Fix)